 Woolaway homes can suffer deterioration that may affect their life span and the Government has universally designated this house type as defective.
 These homes are still safe to live in.
 In recent years Taunton Deane Borough Council commissioned a review of its Woolaway properties and that review provided the Council with information on the remaining predicted lifespan of the Woolaway properties within its ownership.

-It is likely that the solutions to structural issues may require some residents to move, either permanently or on a temporary basis.
-However, until we have consulted with the community and decided together on what the best solution is, we do not know for certain which residents, if any, will be required to move.
+It is likely that the solutions to structural issues will require some residents to move, either permanently or on a temporary basis.
+However, until we have consulted with the community and decided together on what the best solution is, we do not know for certain which residents will be required to move.
 We want to ensure that residents continue to live comfortably in their homes, but equally the Council cannot invest significant sums on non-essential repairs for properties that may be affected by the outcome of this project.